TanStack/router/docs/framework/react/api/router/useBlockerHook.md

 - Optional - defaults to `false`
 - Type: `boolean`
-- Specify if your the resolver that the hook returns should be used or whether the information in your `shouldBlockFn` is enough the determine blocking
+- Specify if the resolver returned by the hook should be used or whether your `shouldBlockFn` function itself resolves the blocking

 ### `options.from` option